Regional Traffic Counts

 The AADTs for traffic count sites are rounded using the following convention:

 |Volume||Rounded To Nearest|

 The traffic count data collected is uploaded into a searchable database.
 Although open and available to the general public, the most common users of the database include local city and county planners, engineers and developers.
 Traffic count information assists in identifying new economic development areas, assists in selecting appropriate roadways designs during construction projects, can inform planners where new or expanded facilities are needed on existing roadways, alerts planners of growth trends, etc.

 There are two quick ways to locate traffic count information in the database.
 When you click the button a two part screen will open.
 On the left side you can enter the county and major road name and it will pull up the traffic count history for that location.
 Another option is to type in a specific address at the top of the map half of the page.
 Then you can zoom in and out and scroll to see all traffic counts in a specific area.
 If you need assistance in navigating and using the database click the button on the top of the database screen.
-For general program information contact David Taylor, 228-864-1167 or email@example.com.
+For general program information contact Ken Holland, 228-864-1167 or email@example.com.